How to Install an SSL Certificate on GlassFish?

 To enable a new SSL Certificate, you need the configuration of your GlassFish server to be updated.
 Again as in step 2, there are two methods to do this.

-If you are planning to use the console, follow the steps mentioned in Scenario 1 or directly move to Scenario 2 if you have chosen to do it manually.
+If you plan to use the console, follow the steps mentioned in Scenario 1 or directly move to Scenario 2 if you have chosen to do it manually.

 Scenario 1: Step 1: Start secure administration attribute or feature by running the below command: